AVilezhaninov/STM32F429VG/14_Regular_ADC_single_channel_started_from_TIM/README.md

 ## Regular ADC channel single conversion started from TIM

-Template project for STM32F429VG, regular ADC channel single conversion started from TIM.
+Regular ADC channel single conversion started from TIM.

 Using CMSIS only.